-- In the last five years, 58% NPOs (n=515) have reported that their annual budget sizes have increased, 22% reported a decrease in the number and 20% reported that the numbers have stayed the same.
-In terms of sources of funding too, 56% reported that the number of sources has increased in the last five years, with 22% reporting they stayed the same and 22% suggesting the number of sources have decreased. - 78% NPOs (n=515) reported that their reach numbers of communities served have increased in the last five years, and only 8% reported that these numbers have come down during the same period. - Influence of Pandemic - Roughly 65% of the small and midsize NPOs have reported some form of losses due to COVID-19, whereas 55% of the larger organisations have reported the same (see Table 2). - In the aftermath of COVID-19, 45% NPOs reported that their reach numbers increased and 28% reported that these in fact decreased during and after the pandemic. - Roughly half of the NPOs (48%) reported attrition in the aftermath of the pandemic.
+- Recent Trends - " In the last five years, 58% NPOs (n=515) have reported that their annual budget sizes have increased, 20% reported that the numbers have stayed the same and 22% reported a decrease in the number.
+In terms of sources of funding too, 56% reported that the number of sources has increased in the last five years, with 22% reporting they stayed the same and 22% suggesting the number of sources have decreased. - " 87% NPOs (n=460) reported that their reach numbers of communities served have increased in the last five years, and about 9% reported that these numbers have come down during the same period. - " Influence of Pandemic (n=515) - Roughly 65% of the small and midsize NPOs have reported some form of losses due to COVID-19, whereas 55% of the larger organisations have reported the same (see Table 2). - In the aftermath of COVID-19, 50% NPOs (n=460) reported that their reach numbers increased and 32% reported that these in fact decreased during and after the pandemic. - ♦ Roughly half of the NPOs (48%) reported attrition in the aftermath of the pandemic.